Skip to main content

 SaaSCamunda Hub

-Camunda now supports the 2025 enterprise license model in Camunda Hub and Accounts.
+Camunda Hub and Accounts now support the 2025 enterprise license model.

-• A new licensing_model attribute on OrganizationMetaData identifies whether an enterprise organization is on the 2025 or legacy license model.
+• A new licensing_model attribute on OrganizationMetaData identifies if an enterprise organization is using the 2025 or legacy license model.
 If unset, it is treated as legacy.

-• For organizations with licensing_model = 2025, Usage and Billing views show only Process Instance (PI) metrics.
-Decision Instance (DI) and Unique Task User (TU) information is no longer rendered.
+• If you are an organization with licensing_model = 2025, your Usage and Billing views only show Process Instance (PI) metrics.
+Decision Instance (DI) and Unique Task User (TU) information is no longer shown.
 Legacy organizations continue to see the existing metric set.

-• For enterprise (salesplantype = enterprise) organizations, the licensing model is visible in the organization details and can be edited via a modal action that lets admins select legacy or 2025.
+• For enterprise (salesplantype = enterprise) organizations, the licensing model is shown in the organization details.
+Admins can edit this by selecting either legacy or 2025 via a modal action.

-• The enterprise onboarding wizard now includes a license selection step, defaulting to 2025, and the ExternalOnboardingRouter accepts an optional licensing model parameter (defaulting to 2025 when not provided).
+• The enterprise onboarding wizard now includes a license selection step (defaults to 2025).
+The ExternalOnboardingRouter accepts an optional licensing model parameter (defaulting to 2025 if not provided).

 Cluster version selection for SaaS orchestration clusters